 Itraconazole is not removed by dialysis.
-In the event of accidental overdosage, supportive measures, including gastric lavage with sodium bicarbonate, should be employed.
+In the event of accidental overdosage, supportive measures should be employed.
 Activated charcoal may be given if considered appropriate.

 Congestive Heart Failure

-SPORANOX® is contraindicated for patients who have shown hypersensitivity to itraconazole or its excipients.
-There is no information regarding cross-hypersensitivity between itraconazole and other azole antifungal agents.
-Caution should be used when prescribing SPORANOX®to patients with hypersensitivity to other azoles.
+SPORANOX® is contraindicated for patients who have shown hypersensitivity to itraconazole.
+There is limited information regarding cross-hypersensitivity between itraconazole and other azole antifungal agents.
+Caution should be used when prescribing SPORANOX® to patients with hypersensitivity to other azoles.

 This monograph has been modified to include the generic and brand name in many instances.